News and Commentary

 Retitle Financial Accounts

-By closing joint bank and credit card accounts, you can help ensure that your former spouse’s ongoing liabilities do not become your responsibility down the road.
+By closing joint bank and credit card accounts, you can help ensure that your former spouse’s ongoing liabilities do not become your responsibility.
 Equally important is checking your credit score to identify and resolve any issues that could tarnish your creditworthiness and affect your ability to stand on your own financially.
 Once you settle prior debts, you can open new accounts in your name and start establishing your own credit history, especially if prior credit was dependent on a former spouse.

 Update Beneficiaries

 Remember to update transfer on death (TOD) registrations when re-titling accounts and change the named beneficiaries on bank, investment and retirement accounts and insurance policies.
 This will help prevent your ex-spouse from claiming assets you hold at death.
-To make these revisions, you need only complete a form you can obtain from your bank or financial advisor.
+To make these revisions, you simply must complete a form you can obtain from your bank or financial advisor.

 Review, Update Estate Plans

 If a will and trust are already in place, take the time to review them with legal and financial counsel to ensure they continue to reflect your specific wishes and goals.
-This may include naming persons to serve as legal guardians for your minor children; executors and trustees of your estate; and beneficiaries for trusts, employee health benefits and retirement accounts.
+This may include naming people as legal guardians for your minor children, executors and trustees of your estate, and beneficiaries for trusts, employee health benefits and retirement accounts.
 Also, take the time to ensure you have a healthcare proxy and durable financial power of attorney naming a third party to make critical medical and financial decisions on your behalf should you become ill, incapacitated or physically or mentally unable to make those decisions on your own.
 It is equally important to have a living will that documents your wishes concerning life-sustaining medical care.

 Update Insurance Policies

 Health insurance for yourself and your children is critical throughout the divorce process, whether your coverage comes from a former spouse’s employer, a new employer for you, COBRA coverage or a new individual policy.
 Evaluating property/casualty, personal life and umbrella insurance policies can further ensure you have the right type and amount of coverage to meet your evolving needs.
-It is also essential to recognize the benefits of disability insurance should you be unable to continue working and long-term care insurance to help pay for the rising costs of care you will likely require later in life.
+It is also essential to recognize the benefits of disability insurance should you be unable to continue working, as well as long-term care insurance to help pay for the rising care costs you will likely require later in life.

 Evaluate Career and Lifestyle